umarhassan-mitodl/11.s943-fall-2017/content/pages/syllabus.md

 Course Description
 ------------------

 The course will begin with a review of conventional theories of development, planning, and implementation to set the stage for critical reviews of how such theories actually unfolded in practice.
 Then, drawing on the implementation experiences of projects and policies, the conventional theories will be revised particularly to fit organizational constraints which influence implementation outcomes.
 The ultimate goal is to create new planning sensibilities, which theorize from practice, not the other way around.
 Students will be required to focus on any one of the implementation puzzles discussed in the class and write a paper on the multiple facets of any such puzzle.
 This kind of an understanding can lead to re-conceptualization of the developmental process, as nations develop, cities grow, and planning is practiced by professionals who do not conceptualize the process as either "top-down" or "bottom-up", but seek an understanding of the connection between the two levels.
-Since the central purpose of the course is to cultivate a conversation between theory and practice, this class will be open to both graduate students and the [Special Program for Urban and Regional Studies (SPURS)-Humphrey Fellows](https://dusp.mit.edu/idg/project/special-program-urban-and-regional-studies-spurs).
+Since the central purpose of the course is to cultivate a conversation between theory and practice, this class will be open to both graduate students and the {{% resource_link "47831bb5-ddba-42f5-b064-cda37b5916d9" "Special Program for Urban and Regional Studies (SPURS)-Humphrey Fellows" %}}.

 Learning Objectives
 -------------------